 Make the session strictly about clients

 Make sure when you are talking to clients that you give them your undivided attention.
 Don’t let others or phone calls or texts interrupt your conversation.
 You want clients to feel confident you are their primary concern during their time at your spa or massage practice.
 Also, pay attention to body language.
 Not all clients will be forthcoming.
 If a client is fidgeting or unable to make eye contact, it could be a sign they are finding it difficult to discuss something.
 Try to put them at ease by asking questions and maintaining a calm demeanor.

 Keep the communication going

 Communication doesn’t stop after you find out the reasons for a client’s visit.
-During the session, ask how the client is feeling, if you are applying too much or too little pressure, especially in those areas where the clients has been experiencing pain or discomfort.
+During the session, ask how the client feels if you are applying too much or too little pressure, especially in those areas where the client has been experiencing pain or discomfort.

 Create a welcoming atmosphere

 In addition to maintaining the highest level of cleanliness in your treatment and changing rooms, you also want to create an atmosphere that soothes and helps clients relax.
 When it comes to background music, find out what clients prefer.
 You also can add to the ambiance of the room with aromatherapy candles or room sprays that can impact a client’s mood and enhance their sense of well-being.

 Professionalism starts with your appearance.
 You want to dress professionally and also keep the jewelry or fragrances you wear at a minimum.
 Your demeanor should be positive and pleasant and avoid conversations about your personal problems or issues related to work.